Biorthogonal polynomials related to quantum transport theory of disordered wires: Introduction

-which is proposed in the study of the quantum transport theory of a disordered wire.
+where $\Mconst$ is a positive real number.
+This model is proposed in the study of the quantum transport theory of a disordered wire.
 See \cite[Formula (19)]{Beenakker-Rejaei93} and \cite[Section III A, Formula (3.4)]{Beenakker-Rejaei94} for the physical derivation of the biorthogonal ensemble.
-(In \cite{Beenakker-Rejaei94}, $\Mconst$ is denoted as $s$ and $n$ is denoted as $N$).
-We also refer the interested readers to the review article \cite{Beenakker97} for the physical theory that relates the biorthogonal ensemble with specialization \eqref{eq:special_W}.
+(In \cite{Beenakker-Rejaei94}, $\Mconst$ is denoted as $s$ and $n$ is denoted as $N$.)
+We also refer interested readers to the review article \cite{Beenakker97} for the physical theory that relates the biorthogonal ensemble with the specialization \eqref{eq:special_W}.

-For the purpose of our paper, it suffices to note that the biorthogonal ensemble with specialization \eqref{eq:special_W} is an approximation of the distribution of the particles (representing the transmission eigenvalues) in the Dorokhov-Mello-Pereyra-Kumar (DMPK) equation with the parameter $\beta = 2$ and the ballistic initial condition.
-The DMPK equation is the evolution equation for the density function $P(\tilde{\lambda}_1, \dotsc, \tilde{\lambda}_n; \Mconst)$ where $\Mconst$ is the time parameter,
+For the purpose of our paper, it suffices to note that the biorthogonal ensemble with the specialization \eqref{eq:special_W} approximates the distribution of particles (representing transmission eigenvalues) in the Dorokhov-Mello-Pereyra-Kumar (DMPK) equation with the parameter $\beta = 2$ and the ballistic initial condition.
+The DMPK equation is the evolution equation for the density function $P(\tilde{\lambda}_1, \dotsc, \tilde{\lambda}_n; \Mconst)$, where $\Mconst$ is the time parameter: